sakthipriyan/sakthipriyan.com/src/2016/01/11/raspberry-pi-2-benchmarking.md

 # Raspberry Pi 2 benchmarking
 ## using sysbench and Java
-raspberry pi, benchmarking, java, sysbench, code, fibonacci
+raspberry pi, benchmark, java, sysbench, code, fibonacci

 ### Benchmarking
 Benchmarking is done on three computers using `sysbench` and `Fibonacci sequence` program in `Java`.